Barazan19/Machine-Learning/Confussion Matrix/README.md

-# 🧠 Insurance Claim Classifier - Modularized
+# 🧠 Confusion Matrix

-This project demonstrates a modular approach to building a **Logistic Regression** model for insurance claim classification.
+This project demonstrates a confusion matrix using **Logistic Regression** model for insurance claim classification.

 ## 📁 Structure